This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place after.

 We keep our distance, but hold up our palms parallel to each other.
 Our blood drips to the tile floor in unison as he speaks.
 “I call upon the name of Uphir to bind this contract.”
 A searing pain flashes through my hand and down my arm—I push air up my throat, focusing so I can hold still.
 The merc grunts and shakes his hand out.

 “Impatient bastard.
 Whatever, he signed the paperwork.”
 He holsters the gun but keeps a hand on Mini’s trembling shoulder.
 “The dog.
-You’re bound by demonic contract, no backing out now.”
+You’re bound by Hell, no backing out now.”

 “True.”
-I cradle Milo in one arm, pat his fragile little Hellhound head with the other.
+I cradle Milo in one arm and pat his fragile little Hellhound head with the other.
 “Sorry, buddy,” I whisper.
 And I sink a two-inch shard into the top of his skull.

 I march up to the merc, dumping the cooling corpse into his arms.
 He’s forced to let go of Mini to catch it, and I shove her safely behind me.